NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Security of Web Application. State of the Art.md

 **Biometric-based testing**
 Advanced identification processes may rely on biometrics, that are user's unique characteristics. ==The user behavior on Internet can be analyzed to create an unique profile of the user, which can be used for identification purposes.==
 - behavioral biometrics is a passive monitoring of user characteristics and it is a relatively new research direction

+**Security testing**
+Web application security testing ensures that the system would continue working under predictable attacks.
+- a modern trend is to breach system security by understanding the logic behind the code rather than by leveraging on an obvious vulnerability
 ## References
 [[ref_security_of_web_application_state_of_art]]